Canardoux/flutter_sound/doc/player.md

  Future<bool> isDecoderSupported(Codec codec)
 ```

-This verb is useful to know if a particular codec is supported on the current platform;
+This verb is useful to know if a particular codec is supported on the current platform.
-Return a Future<bool>.
+Returns a Future<bool>.

 *Example:*
 ```dart